amyreese/thundermail.app/README.md

 Adds Gmail-esque keyboard shorcuts to Mail.app.
 This is still very much a work in progress.

-Tested with Mail for OS X Cataina.
+Tested with Mail for macOS Big Sur.

 ## Supported Shortcuts